Azure/azurehpc/experimental/ndv4_a100_healthchecks/readme.md

 ```
 ./run_ring_nccl_allreduce.sh
 ```
+>Note: You can easily do a Ring NCCL alltoall test by just changing the executable to alltoall_perf.

 ## How to verify NDv4 is healthy
 For The CUDA bandwidth tests all dtod, dtoh should be > 24 GB/s.
 For IB ib_write_bw (GDR) tests, bandwidth should be > 180 Gb/s
 For the GPU tests, there should be 8 GPU's.
 For the misc IB tests, there should be 8 active devices and all should report 200 Gbps.
+All DCGM tests should pass.
 All NCCL allreduce tests should be > 175 GB/s (8MB message size)